djeada/Git-Notes/notes/14_branching_strategies.md

 #### Advantages

-* Simplified Environment Management: This strategy simplifies the management of multiple environments, making it easier to track changes and issues specific to each environment.
+* This strategy simplifies the management of multiple environments, making it easier to track changes and issues specific to each environment.
-* Independent Deployments: Different environments can progress at their own pace, allowing for flexible deployments tailored to the needs of each environment.
+* Different environments can progress at their own pace, allowing for flexible deployments tailored to the needs of each environment.
-* Testing & Validation: Changes can be tested and validated in a lower environment (like 'development' or 'staging') before they're promoted to a higher environment (like 'production').
+* Changes can be tested and validated in a lower environment (like 'development' or 'staging') before they're promoted to a higher environment (like 'production').
 This helps catch and fix issues early.

 #### Disadvantages

-* Increased Complexity: Managing multiple branches for different environments can be complex and difficult to comprehend, especially when frequent changes are being made in multiple environments.
+* Managing multiple branches for different environments can be complex and difficult to comprehend, especially when frequent changes are being made in multiple environments.
-* Manual Propagation of Changes: Since branches aren't typically merged back into 'main', changes must be propagated manually from one environment branch to another, increasing the potential for errors.
+* Since branches aren't typically merged back into 'main', changes must be propagated manually from one environment branch to another, increasing the potential for errors.
-* Coordination Overhead: Requires substantial coordination and communication between teams working on different environment branches, particularly when resolving conflicts and synchronizing changes.
+* Requires substantial coordination and communication between teams working on different environment branches, particularly when resolving conflicts and synchronizing changes.
-* Limited Flexibility: It may not be well-suited for projects with a high frequency of concurrent features or updates, as managing changes across multiple branches can become burdensome.
+* It may not be well-suited for projects with a high frequency of concurrent features or updates, as managing changes across multiple branches can become burdensome.

 #### When to Use

-* Complex Project Environments: This strategy is beneficial for projects with multiple, distinctly separate environments and a well-defined promotion process (e.g., development -> QA -> staging -> production).
+* This strategy is beneficial for projects with multiple, distinctly separate environments and a well-defined promotion process (e.g., development -> QA -> staging -> production).
-* Strict Role Separation: Works effectively when there is a strict separation of duties between teams managing different environments, ensuring that changes are thoroughly validated before being deployed to subsequent environments.
+* Works effectively when there is a strict separation of duties between teams managing different environments, ensuring that changes are thoroughly validated before being deployed to subsequent environments.

 As you can see, each branching strategy has its own advantages and disadvantages, and there is no one-size-fits-all solution.
 The best approach will depend on the specific needs and constraints of your project and team.
 It's important to carefully consider the pros and cons of each strategy and choose the one that works best for your situatio